Hydracerynitis/Ethical-Framework/README.md

 #### Potential and Limitation

-AIF360 has the great of advantage of having the large amount of tutorial material for new partitioners to utilise tool, as well as offering state-of-art bias mitigation implementation for them to improve their models.
+AIF360 has the great of advantage of having the large amount of tutorial material for new users to utilise tool, as well as offering state-of-art bias mitigation implementation for them to improve their models.
 It also accepts custom models and custom datasets for bias evaluation and bias mitigation (other than in-processing methods).

 However AIF360's use of **StandardDataset** rather than **Dataframe** for its operation meanse that it require some rework to be done to integerate it into an exisingt machine learning workflow.
 In addition, **StandardDataset** lack the flexibility that **Dataframe** offers, making some machine learning workflow incompatible with AIF360.
 AIF360 also suffer from lack of bias metrics that based on predicited outcome, similarity measures and casual reasoning.
-AIF360 may be less compatitive in terms of bias mitigation due to it foucs on in-processing methods which due to its nature replace partitioners' model rather than improve their model.
+AIF360 may be less compatitive in terms of bias mitigation due to it foucs on in-processing methods which due to its nature replace users' model rather than improve their model.

 ### Fairness Indicator

 Fairness Indicator is an additional library of tensorflow which provide bias evalution feature.
-It is built on tensorflow model analysis library while also packaging with What-If tool, another standalone framework that allowing partitioner to edit nodes in the model and present its consequence to the model's prediction.
+It is built on tensorflow model analysis library while also packaging with What-If tool, another standalone framework that allowing user to edit nodes in the model and present its consequence to the model's prediction.

 #### Experiment